Understanding Set-Point Theory: Exploring Weight Regulation

 It is essential to point out that being at a healthy weight for you doesn’t necessarily mean “healthy” for others.
 One study showed that 38% of patients who were restricting calories lost their periods while still at a “normal BMI,” as many exhibited symptoms of starvation without being clinically underweight.

 We can discover our true set-point by letting go of the sense of control with food and our body and instead trusting that our body will know where to land.
+According to research, the weight at which our bodies settle (set-point weight) is 70% genetic.
+(To compare this, our height is 80% genetic).
 This process requires time, patience, and a lot of self-compassion.
 Working with a HAES and intuitive eating dietitian can support you through this process.

 Discovering your body's natural weight using set point theory requires letting go of the rigid control over food and trusting your body's innate wisdom.
 This journey demands patience, self-compassion, and the guidance of a knowledgeable dietitian.
 If you're seeking to understand your body's natural weight regulation and develop a healthier relationship with food, our team at CV Wellbeing is here to support you.
 Contact us for personalized and HAES-aligned nutrition counseling.